 Before I share some of my marathon training tips, I want to share with you why I took the plunge and signed up for my first marathon.

-Back in 2015 I was training for 2 half marathons– the Long Beach Half and the Nike Women’s Half in San Francisco.
+Back in 2015 I was training for 2 half marathons- the Long Beach Half and the Nike Women’s Half in San Francisco.
 I ran these races on back to back weekends in October.
-After these races, I started asked myself– “If I can run two half marathons back to back, why couldn’t I run a full?”
+After both of these races, I asked myself- “If I can run two half marathons back to back, why can’t I run a full?”
 I always said I would never run a full marathon.
 I was never a runner.
 I was always the slow one in high school, even though I played various sports.
-I knew if I trained for a marathon that it was going to take a LOT of my time.
+I knew if I trained for a marathon that it was going to take a lot of my time.
 But I had the time.
 Even though I was working long shifts at the hospital, I was only working 3 days a week with 4 days off.
 I was also single.
 My only responsibility at the time was baby Leo.
-I had friends that often came over to help with him, so I knew that if I went out for an 18 mile run, I could ask someone just to peek on him while I was gone!

 In November 2015, I decided to take the plunge and sign up for the LA Marathon that would take place in in February 2016.
-That gave me a good 3 months of training and I was already built up to 13 miles because of my previous half marathons.
-I used Hal Hiddon’s novice training plan and put a running schedule together for myself.
-I bought new running shoes and a new Garmin running watch so I had new gear to help me get to 26.2!
+That gave me a good 3 months of training.
+I was already trained for 13 miles because of my previous half marathons.
+I used Hal Hidgon’s novice training plan and put a running schedule together for myself.
+I also bought new running shoes and a new Garmin running watch so I had new gear to help me train for 26.2!

 On February 14, 2016 I crossed the line of the LA Marathon.
 WOAHOOO!!
 It was such an amazing experience and one that I will never forget!

-I am not a running coach but super passionate about helping others get to 26.2.
-After running 6 full marathons now, I definitely have the experience under my belt to give you all some tips to help you run your first marathon!
+I am not a running coach but I am super passionate about helping others get to 26.2.
+After running 7 full marathons now, I definitely have the experience under my belt to give you some tips to help you run your first marathon!

-You need to see if you have time to also add cross training and strength training into your routine!
+Keep in mind that time isn’t just dedicated to running.
+You also need to see if you have time to add cross training and strength training into your routine!
 Consider cross-training 1-2 days a week (swimming, cycling, rowing).
-You should consider adding strength training to your routine as well.
-Cross-training and strength training both help to improve cardio, strengthen muscles, and speed up recovery to prevent injury.
+You should be adding strength training to your routine as well.
+Cross-training and strength training both help to improve cardio, strengthen muscles, and prevent injuries.

 SUPPORT– Do you have the support of your family and friends?
-When I signed up for my first marathon I didn’t have anyone else to be responsible for.
-I didn’t have to worry about kids at home when I was logging all my miles.
-I had a good group of friends who I could train with too.
+When I signed up for my first marathon I had a good group of friends who I trained with.
 They helped push me harder and kept me accountable for my running.

 GEAR- How are your running shoes?
 How many miles have you logged in them?
-When my feet start bothering me thats a sign I need new running shoes.
-Have your current running shoes checked out at your local running store by a shoe fit specialist so they can fit you with the best shoe for you.
-Running clothes is also important.
+When my feet start bothering me that is usually a sign I need new running shoes.
+Have your current running shoes checked out at your local running store by a shoe fit specialist or have them so fit you with the best shoe for you.
+Running attire is also important.
 Winter running gear is going to be different than summer running gear.
-Check out my SHOP MY FAVORITES page for some of my favorite running clothes and gear!

 TRAINING PLAN- I highly recommend hiring a running coach to help you get to your first 26.2.
-They help keep you accountable and consistent, help you set realistic goals, and offer nutrition and hydration tips….which all help prevent injury.
-If your budget doesn’t allow for a running coach (marathon training can get expensive between the race fees, the gear, the nutrition)…. then I highly recommend using one of Hal Higdon’s marathon training plans.
+They help keep you accountable and consistent, help you set realistic goals, and offer nutrition and hydration tips, which all help with injury prevention.
+If your budget doesn’t allow for a running coach (marathon training can get expensive between the race fees, the gear, the nutrition, etc.), then I highly recommend using one of Hal Higdon’s marathon training plans.
 He offers more than a dozen different training programs for novice to advanced runners.
 I used his novice plan for my first marathon!